 Sugar River State Trail: New Glarus to Brodhead, WI

-Between New Glarus and Brodhead Wisconsin, the Sugar River State Trail is a crushed limestone trail covering 24 miles of rugged Driftless landscape along an abandoned railroad bed.
-New Glarus is the north end of the trail, and the southern trailhead is located at Brodhead, WI.
-Along the way, you’ll ride through the small towns of Monticello and Albany, and you’ll cross the Sugar River and Little Sugar River.
-The Sugar River State Trail crosses the Sugar River 14 times across trestles, and 5 times between Monticello and Albany, offering picturesque views of surrounding farmland.
+On the length of the trail, you’ll cross the Sugar River and Little Sugar River.
+The trail crosses the Sugar River 14 times across trestles, including 5 times between Monticello and Albany.
 If you want to link up with the Badger State Trail, you can catch this just south of the town of Monticello.

 Driftless Region – Sugar River State Trail